-Seattle Children's is a 250-bed pediatric facility for the University of Washington School of Medicine in Seattle, Washington.
-Seattle Children's provides primary, secondary, and tertiary pediatric care for an extended referral area encompassing Washington, Alaska, Montana, and Idaho.
-Robust specialty pediatric cardiac and pain management programs, and a well-rounded clinical base make this an attractive opportunity for fellows.
+Seattle Children's Hospital is a 350-bed pediatric facility affiliated with the University of Washington School of Medicine in Seattle, Washington.
+Seattle Children's is the only medical center to provide primary, secondary, and tertiary pediatric care for an extended, five-state referral area encompassing Washington, Wyoming, Alaska, Montana, and Idaho.
+Robust specialty pediatric cardiac, regional, and pain management programs, a well-rounded foundational clinical experience, and location in a verdant and vibrant city make this an attractive opportunity for fellows.

 The clinical services provided by the Department of Anesthesiology and Pain Medicine at Seattle Children's include the provision of inpatient and ambulatory anesthesia for infants and children in the general operating rooms and in other satellite locations such as radiology and the cardiac catheterization laboratory.
-Approximately 17,000 anesthetics are administered each year to children of all ages, surgical conditions and severity of illness.
-All surgical subspecialties are represented, including cardiac surgery, transplantation, and major craniofacial surgery.
+Approximately 24,000 anesthetics are administered each year to children of all ages, surgical conditions and severity of illness.
+All surgical subspecialties are represented, including cardiac surgery, solid organ transplantation (heart, liver, kidney, small bowel), and major craniofacial surgery.
 Additionally, we provide sedation and anesthesia for children undergoing diagnostic and interventional radiology procedures.
-The Department has over twenty-five board-certified anesthesiologists who have all received additional training in pediatric anesthesia.
+The Department has over thirty-five board-certified anesthesiologists who have all received additional training in pediatric anesthesia.

 The fellowship is divided into 24 half-month rotations: